canonical/netplan/doc/examples.md

 # How to connect your home computer to a cloud instance with a WireGuard VPN

-Follow the same steps from the previous howto to generate the necessary keys.
+Follow the same steps from the previous how-to to generate the necessary keys.

 The difference here is that your computer is likely behind one or more devices doing NAT so you probably don't have a static public IP to use as endpoint in the remote system.